PHYSICAL EXERTION: INTERMEDIATE+ / TECHNICAL ABILITY: ADVANCED

 The Monarch Crest Enduro will be based in Salida, CO – about 2.5 hours from the Denver airport.
 Take a look below at the expected 5-day itinerary, and get psyched!

 Expected Itinerary- Monarch Crest Enduro

-Day One: We’ll meet in Salida, CO at 6pm on Thursday evening, to get bikes set up and have a welcome dinner (and beers) for everyone.
+Day One: We’ll meet in Salida, CO at 6pm on the first night to get bikes set up and have a welcome dinner (and beers) for everyone.
 For those flying into Denver, expect a 2.5 hour drive into the mountains.
 Hit the sack early, it’s going to be a BIG four days of riding ahead.

 Day Two: Since the Monarch Crest is the backbone of our trip, we’ll start with one of the best descents off the pass, Starvation Creek.
 This ride starts at Monarch Pass with a gentle climb, followed by a slightly stiffer climb and quite a bit of high-alpine downhill, before we get to Starvation Creek proper.
 This descent follows its namesake (Starvation Creek) for 7 miles and about 2500 feet of rowdy, primitive downhill riding.
 If you’re feeling up to it in the afternoon, we’ve got an optional bonus ride on the Cottonwood trails available to finish you off!